For info about other logistics for the festival, please visit our Tickets & Plan page.

 Wheelchair Check-out

-Action Medical provides the Festival with a number of wheelchairs for use during your visit.
+Next Day Access provides the Festival with a number of wheelchairs for use during your visit.
 Available on a first come first served basis at all box office locations free of charge.

 Site Accessibility

 The grounds of Washington & Library Square may be challenging to get around.
 We have installed temporary ramps to ease access to sidewalks area streets, electrical cords are covered where possible or in place flown overhead to minimize tripping hazards.
+Please ask staff or volunteers (those who are identified wearing staff t-shirts) if you need assistance and they will facilitate.

 Aira is available at the Utah Arts Festival!